easolhq/easolhq.github.io/docs/site_navigation/header.md

 The main site navigation can be defined by Creators in **My Site > Header** or any site page.
 Its template can be edited in the **menu template** (partials/menu/index.html).
 Please note that the terms "Header" and "Menu" might be used interchangeably.

 ## Menu template
 The [menu]({% link docs/objects/menu/index.md %}) is a special kind of [partial]({% link docs/guides/theme_architecture/partials/index.md %}) which is rendered in all site pages, always at the start of the `body` tag.
 It contains a [schema]({% link docs/guides/theme_architecture/blocks/schema/index.md %}) where [variables]({% link docs/guides/theme_architecture/blocks/schema/variables/index.md %}) can be added, removed or edited.
-The site navigation and all it's attributes can be accessed through the [menu]({% link docs/reference/objects/menu/index.md %}) object.
+The site navigation and all its attributes can be accessed through the [menu]({% link docs/reference/objects/menu/index.md %}) object.
 Refer to it for a full reference and examples.

 ## Common examples